-He previously served as director of media relations (1992-1995) and special assistant to the president (1995-2000).
-Taylor works closely with the president and administrative leadership to carry out the president's initiatives and is responsible for presidential communications, issues resolution, community outreach, and other duties on behalf of the president.
-He oversees the Office of the Secretary, Board of Trustees; the Office of Special Events; and WAMU 88.5.
+At American University, he also served as director of media relations (1992-1995) and special assistant to the president (1995-2000).
+Taylor works closely with the trustees, president, and administrative leadership to carry out the university's initiatives.
+He oversees the Office of the Secretary, Board of Trustees; and WAMU 88.5.
 He also serves as the president's liaison to on- and off-campus groups and constituencies.

 He was acting director of Athletics and Recreation from December 2012 through April 2013.
 From September 2006 to June 2007, he assisted the president with oversight of Athletics and Recreation.
 The university's intercollegiate athletic program, with more than 250 student-athletes participating in 16 varsity sports, competes in the Patriot League, which focuses on both academic and athletic achievement.